 If you don't have the Provider and Pharmacy Directory, you can get a copy from Customer Service.
-You can also find this information on our website at www.cignamedicare.com.
+You can also find this information on our website at www.cignamedicare.com, or download it from this website.
+Both Customer Service and the website can give you the most up-to-date information about changes in our network pharmacies.